-- the static vision agent, i.e. the omnidirectional camera over the tripod, detects moving objects in the image and transmits their coordinates in the world frame of reference to the static acoustic agent; - the static acoustic agent performs beamforming in the direction of the detected motion, estimates the position of the noise produced by the intruder and start tracking it; - the different measurements on the position of the intruder coming from the static vision agent and static acoustic agent are fused by the computer of the static acoustic agent in order to improve the position estimate, which is then sent to the mobile robot and used for moving it toward the position of the localized intruder; - once the intruder is detected by the mobile vision agent, a close-up image is sent to the monitoring station, so an operator can check if the moving object represents a danger or if it is just a false alarm.
-Moreover the mobile robot might ask the intruder to present itself using speech and verify if the person is authorized or not with a speaker recognition system.
+- the static acoustic agent performs beamforming in the direction of the detected motion, estimates the position of the noise produced by the intruder and start tracking it; - the different measurements on the position of the intruder coming from the static vision agent and static acoustic agent are fused by the computer of the static acoustic agent in order to improve the position estimation, which is sent to the mobile robot and used for moving it toward the position of the localized intruder; - once the intruder is detected by the mobile vision agent a close-up image is sent to the monitoring station, so an operator can check if the moving object represents a danger or if it is just a false alarm.
+Moreover the mobile robot might ask the intruder to present itself using speech and it is verified if the person is authorized or not on the basis of its speech.